r0nk/phiproject/README.md

 ### Presentation

 Information should be presented in such a way similar to how a salesman sells a product.
 What good is it to share information if it is not presented clearly?
-Build upon what the person already knows, and assume they know nothing.
+We must assume the learners know nothing.
 Let higher education not exist only for those who are already educated, but for everyone, especially those who wish to learn.

 ### Team